Questions about Welcome Week

 I will be living on campus.
 When can I move in?

-After you have checked in at the Johnson Center on the morning of Welcome Week, you will check in at the desk in the main lobby of your residence hall and then begin moving into your room.
+After you have checked in at the Johnson Center on the first morning of Welcome Week (Wednesday), you will check in at the desk in the main lobby of your residence hall and then begin moving into your room.

 Will offices at Malone be open during Welcome Week?